Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Background

-Figure~\ref{fig:gic_transactions} compares and contrasts the system interactions on using CPU-initiated vs GPU-initiated communication.
-In CPU-initiated communication, kernel performing the computation has to complete before the remote/network communication can be triggered.
-Further, the control is passed to CPU which then issues the remote communication.
-On completion of the remote communication, CPU then launches the kernel to perform dependent computation.
-The transfer of control from GPU to CPU and back adds overhead to the application execution time and consumes CPU resources which could have been used for other computations~\cite{dsi_meta}.
-Additionally, techniques like double-buffering and GPU streams will have to be used to ensure high GPU utilization.
-In the absence of independent work, applications will have to be broken into smaller independent kernels where each smaller kernel is executed as a separate stream and computation of one stream is overlapped with the communication of a different stream.
-This approach can result in large number of small kernels and add significant kernel launch and stream management overhead~\cite{meta_dlrm_neo, fleche, mobileGPU_kernelLaunchOverhead}.
+Figure~\ref{fig:gic_transactions} compares and contrasts the system interactions during conventional kernel boundary versus intra-kernel communication.
+Kernel boundary communication requires the entire computation kernel to complete before the remote/network communication can be triggered (usually by the host CPU).
+On its completion, CPU then launches the dependent kernel.
+To overlap communication, techniques such as double-buffering and GPU streams need to be deployed.
+In the absence of independent work, applications are broken into smaller independent kernels where each smaller kernel is executed as a separate stream and computation of one stream is overlapped with the communication of another.
+This can result in large number of small kernels and add significant kernel launch and stream management overhead~\cite{meta_dlrm_neo, fleche, mobileGPU_kernelLaunchOverhead}.
+In contrast, GPU-initiated intra-kernel communication allows GPU threads to issue remote communication while other threads perform their computation, enabling fine-grained communication and computation overlap within a single kernel.
+Illustration in Figure~\ref{fig:gic_transactions} shows GPUs directly communicating with NICs~\cite{rocshmem_ppopp}, instead GPU threads can alternatively trigger NIC communication using a CPU proxy{~\cite{mscclpp}}.

-GPU-initiated communication allows GPU threads to directly issue remote communication commands to the NIC eliminating the need to transfer control to CPU.
-Further, there is no need to split the kernel.
-Instead GPU-initiated communication allows GPU threads to issue remote communication while others are performing computation enabling fine-grained communication and computation overlap.